spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 can use the `path` and the `reaction` to create a unique key.

-If I use the component on the about page and someone clicks the like button the key in the Redis databse will be `about:likes`.
+If I use the component on the about page and someone clicks the like button the key in the Redis database will be `about:likes`.
 I'm then using the [`incr`] method to increment the value of the key by one.

 ```ts